fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/lab.md

 ---
 **Alumni**

-<b><a href="mailto: roberto.ulloa01@alumnos.uach.cl ">Roberto Ulloa</a></b>, UACh Honors thesis in reactive transport modeling and mineralogy for the Earthshape project (co-advised with Pablo Sanchez).
+<b><a href="mailto: roberto.ulloa01@alumnos.uach.cl ">Roberto Ulloa</a></b>, UACh Honors thesis in reactive transport modeling and mineralogy for the EarthShape project (co-advised with Pablo Sanchez).

 <b><a href="mailto: javgonzc@gmail.com">Javiera Gonzalez Cariqueo</a></b>, Honors thesis in Sr-isotope geochemistry of sedimentary formations.
 Job market.